vicgoodall/book-awards/README.md

 - From Google Fonts, 'Nanum Myeongjo' was selected for the Book Prize's logo, anbd is only visible in the logo's header
 - For all other text, 'Playfair Display' was selected as it was similar to the logo, but felt contemporary and easy to read in large paragraphs.
 ## Frontend Structure
 The website is broken down into 15 pages, each stored in a respective html file.
+The [Materialize](https://materializecss.com/) framework has been used to create a consistent, simple card-based structure throughout the project, that can manage the text-heavy nature of the website.
 ### Home
 #### base.html
 - Home page accessible to everyone, available content not affected by having a user logged in.